RamezIssac/django-erp-framework/docs/source/tutorial/tutorial_3.rst

     {% endblock %}

-Then let's visit our home page, you should see a the charts, and the report table of the ProductSalesMonthly report.
+Then let's visit our home page, you should see the charts and the report table of the ProductSalesMonthly report.

-Here is what we basically did

-1. We loaded the report with ``get_report`` providing the `base model` name and the ``report slug`` (default basically to the report class name, unless explicitly changed).
-2. We used ``get_html_panel`` templatetag to generate the needed html.
-This templatetag template is ``ra/snippets/panel_for_report.html``

 ``get_html_panel`` is a shortcut.
 Let's add another report without using it to see how it looks